-If t he customer is eligible for Then the treatment is
+If ti ne customer is eligible for Then the treatment is

 • ALTCS Excluded.

 • SSI-MAO

 • MSP

 • Adult Counted as unearned income.

 • Caretaker Relative Exceptions:

-• Pregnant Woman Interest and dividend income from tax-
+• Pregnant Woman Interest and dividend income from tax- exempt municipal and federal bonds

-• Child exempt municipal and federal bonds are not counted.
+• Child are not counted.

 • KidsCare Interest on matching funds in an IDA account are not counted (MA606.FF).

-Term Definition Interest and dividends are returns on capital investments such as promissory notes, loans, property agreements, burial accounts, stocks, bonds, savings accounts or checking accounts.
+Term Definition Interest and Dividends Interest and dividends are returns on capital investments such as promissory notes, loans, property agreements, burial accounts, stocks, bonds, savings accounts or checking accounts.